All Episodes

 Anyway, joining us now, we have two guest experts with us.

-Well, you sent me I can't read.
+What you sent me, I can't read.

-Bill, what's your uh what's your expertise and background?
+Bill, what's your expertise and background?

-Yeah, what's your take, Jonathan Gillam?
+Now, what's your take, Jonathan Gillam?

-Well, you know, I I think this is perfect because you have somebody from the NSA and then myself having been a former FBI agent, uh looking at this from a a criminal mindset, uh, I think your statement that you just made a second ago there, Sean, are exactly spot on because to me this looks like a completely manufactured crisis in its same playbook that we've all year.
+I think your statements that you just made a second ago there, Sean, are exactly spot on because to me, this looks like a completely manufactured crisis in its same playbook that we've seen all year.

 Yep.

-Haven't hasn't the media, like the New York Times, when they use stolen Donald Trump tax records, doesn't the media do this all the time?
+Hasn't the media, like the New York Times, when they use stolen Donald Trump tax records, doesn't the media do this all the time?

 And they've stayed very quiet here.

-Uh now the point is pretty simple.
+Now, the point is pretty simple.

-In order for somebody in Russia to come across the entire worldwide network to get into some server in the US, they gotta go thirst first through the spying network in Europe and and uh Africa and all around the world to get out, and then they have to come into the spying network that exists inside the US with all the tap points and uh and trace route programs and other imp embedded implants in switches servers and all all kinds of things.
+In order for somebody in Russia to come across the entire worldwide network to get into some server in the U.S., they got to go first through the spying network in Europe and Africa and all around the world to get out.

-You know, all of these things are built into the existing collection routine for NSA, and until NSA comes out and says, Yeah, the Russians did it, they did it from this place, and then they pass the the data they took to WikiLeaks, and here's how it got to WikiLeaks, and until they say that, you can't believe anything that's being said, certainly not from CIA.
+And until NSA comes out and says, yeah, the Russians did it, they did it from this place, and then they passed the data they took to WikiLeaks, and here's how it got to Wikileaks, until they say that, you can't believe anything that's being said, certainly not from CIA.

-Isn't that amazing that had the CIA that was supposed to trust our big spy agency that they lied to us about Benghazi and that there are people now lying about this case?
+Isn't that amazing that the CIA that was supposed to trust our big spy agency that they lied to us about Benghazi and that there are people now lying about this case?

-I mean, does this if I'm Vladimir Putin and I know I didn't do this, and Julian Assange is actually the one telling the truth that it didn't come from Russia, and that there's no evidence at all that has been presented except Democrats claiming this.
+I mean, does this, if I'm Vladimir Putin, and I know I didn't do this, and Julian Assange is actually the one telling the truth that it didn't come from Russia, and that there's no evidence at all that has been presented except Democrats claiming this, doesn't that risk destroying relations and hurting relations with Russia more than anything else?

-I swear uh Russia is sitting back like the rest of the world in a trailer park watching the drama unfold across the street.
+I swear Russia is sitting back like the rest of the world in a trailer park watching the drama unfold across the street.

 That's what this is like.